BM Trombone Performance (University of NC School for the Arts) Recording Engineer Diploma (Omega Studios School for the Recording Arts & Sciences)

 Sarah Harnish has been a visual art teacher at Albert Einstein High School since 2006.
 She is originally from Crestline, Ohio.
 She achieved her National Board Certification in 2013.
 Sarah believes “Our Art programs and classrooms are a place where students not only learn how to create art, but also how to become creative problem solvers and independent thinkers.”
 Sarah has instilled a deep sense of community and students service through sponsoring the National Art Honor Society, as well as in classes by participating in projects such as The Memory Project and Youth Art for Healing.

-Courses: AP Studio Art - Drawing, AP Studio Art 2-D Design, Painting, Studio Art I, II, II & IV
+Courses: AP Studio Art - Drawing, AP Studio Art 2-D Design, Studio Art I, II, & III

 MA teaching & BA General Sculpture Studies (Maryland Institute Collage of Art)